Government of Sindh

-The province's head is the Chief Secretary is appointed by the Prime Minister of Pakistan.
+The province's executive head and head of the government is the Chief Secretary Sindh.
+All officers and cabinet members report to the Chief Secretary.
+The Chief Secretary is an appointed official by the Prime Minister of Pakistan.
 The Chief Secretary of Sindh is usually a Grade 22 officer, belonging to the Pakistan Administrative Service.

-Although the Governor is the head of the province on paper, it is largely a ceremonial position; and the main powers lie with the Chief Minister of Sindh and Chief Secretary of Sindh.
+Although the Governor is the head of the province on paper, it is largely a ceremonial position; and the main powers lie with the Chief Secretary of Sindh and Chief Minister of Sindh.

 The province is governed by a unicameral legislature with the head of government known as the Chief Minister.
 The Chief Minister, invariably a leader of a political party represented in the Assembly, selects members of the provincial Cabinet.

 The terms Government of Sindh or Sindh Government are often used in official documents.
 The seat of Government is in Karachi, thus serving as the capital of the province.

 Executive

 The Chief Secretary Sindh, as head of the provincial bureaucracy, is the boss of the province.
 The provincial Chief Secretary of Grade-22 is equivalent in rank to a Federal Secretary, is appointed by the Prime Minister of Pakistan.
 Under him comes the entire Government of Sindh.

-Currently, there are only 5 Grade-21 Officers in the province.